adrianyk/Small-Air-Quality-Sensor/Mobile_App/README.md

          ```
       3. This should install a _custom development client_ app (you should now see a new app appearing on your phone) on your Android phone, and will start the app shortly.
 Note that it might take a while (10+ minutes).
       4. You will also see a QR code generated in your terminal, more about how to use this later but note that it does NOT work with Expo Go (default app used to test Expo projects, but not used in this project as it doesn't support native modules/packages i.e. BLE).
+      5. Do this setup everytime you add a new native package/module or modify any configuration in the `android` folder for the (custom dev client) app to register the changes.

    B. **Later development (no USB needed anymore):**
       1. If you've done the first time setup before, you should now see a new app (the _custom dev client_ app) in your phone.